 Wondering how to buy land and build a house?
 Well, budgeting is the first step.

-Getting financing for a land purchase can be a challenge.
+Getting financing to buy land and build a house can be a challenge.
 Without a home to take away in the event of a default, banks are reluctant to lend money.
-That's why you can't get a standard mortgage for a plot of empty land.
+That's why you often can't get a standard mortgage for a plot of empty land.

 Get an Inspection

 Getting an environmental assessment is important for ensuring the safety of the house and everyone who lives there.
 Inspectors typically look for evidence of chemical spills and toxins in the soil, contaminants in the water, poor air quality and other problems that could reduce your quality of life or put your household in harm's way.
 Check with the inspector to find out what they look for before hiring them.